uli-heller/uli-wsgen/README.md

 ULIWSGEN
 =======

 Our goal is to implement a replacement for `wsgen -wsdl` which is able to create wsdl files from interfaces instead of concrete implementations.
+At the moment, this is work in progress.
+It is not functional!

 Project Structure
 -----------------